zio/zio/docs/datatypes/contextual/has.md

 }
 ```

-`ZIO.serviceWith` is accessor method like `ZIO.accessM`, it accesses the specified service in the environment of effect, but it returns a ZIO effect which requires a service wrapped in `Has[_]` data type.
+`ZIO.serviceWith` is accessor method like `ZIO.accessZIO`, it accesses the specified service in the environment of effect, but it returns a ZIO effect which requires a service wrapped in `Has[_]` data type.

 We should refactor our application to represent the correct types.